 In such a small package, the manufacturer managed to accommodate an eighth or ninth-generation Intel desktop processor with a TDP of up to 65 W and a discrete NVIDIA GeForce GTX 1050 Ti graphics card with 4 GB of GDDR5 memory (TDP 75 W).

 Even in its small size, there is space for two memory slots, an M.2 slot, and a 2.5-inch SSD.
 This space is located under the motherboard.
 GPU is the MXM standard used in notebook computers.
+Aside from the heavy-packed hardware, knowing commands like gpupdate force for its software should never be overlooked.

 The ports include HDMI, mini Display Port, Gigabit RJ45, 3.5 mm audio jack, 4 x USB 3.0, and a slot for memory cards up to 128 GB.
 The computer supports Wi-Fi 6 and Bluetooth 5.1.